This is a list of hosting providers found to have problems while using All-in-One WP Migration.

 Hosts.cx

-Whilst not a hosting provider, this service allows you to see a website before you move your DNS to the new one.
-Unfortunately, it also renames your backup file, preventing a restore.
+While not a hosting provider, this service allows you to view a website before transferring your DNS to a new one.
+Unfortunately, it also renames your backup file, making a restore impossible.

 WEDOS.cz

-This hosting restricts an upload on their server.
-If you try to import with the plugin, the upload will hang.
+This hosting provider restricts uploads to their server.
+If you try to import using the plugin, the upload will stall.

 Kinsta

-This hosting has decided to not allow the plugin for unknown reasons – if you would like to use the plugin, write to them and request them to enable the plugin for your account
+This hosting company has decided not to allow the plugin for unknown reasons.
+If you want to use the plugin, contact them and ask them to enable it for your account.

 Pantheon

-We are not able to provide any kind of support to their users.
+We are unable to provide any kind of support to their users.
 Please contact them directly for assistance.

 This makes me wonder, since the WP plugin page says: